hwmrocker/timeturner/README.md

   - [ ] summaries full day tags differently
   - [x] holidays should not count as work time
     - [x] it should also not count as missing work time
-  - [ ] group by year, month, week, day
+  - [ ] group by year, month, week, daysplit up multiday activities
   - [ ] add option to show only open activities
   - [ ] add tests